jyoung4242/Ex-GOAP-test/goapblog.md

 Goal-Oriented Action Planning, or GOAP, is a flexible AI technique that enables the developer build up a set of actions and objectives, and allows the NPC (agent) itself determine what the best objective is, and how to accomplish said objective.

-GOAP includes the use of Agents, Goals, Actions, and State, to plan out its next series of moves.
+GOAP includes the use of Agents, Goals, Actions, and State, to plan out its next series of decisions and activities.
 This is a useful system for Non-Playable Characters(NPCs) or enemy AI logic.

 ## Quick History

 GOAP was developed by Jeff Orkin in the early 2000's while working on the AI system for [F.E.A.R.](<https://en.wikipedia.org/wiki/F.E.A.R._(video_game)>)

-The desire was to generate NPC automated planning to create a more immersive game experience.
+The desire was to generate automated planning sequences for Enemies and NPCs to create a more immersive game experience.

 GOAP can be considered an alternative to classic behavioral trees, which was more standard at that time.